 You do not need to keep the rectangle lines and pattern in the same color and form as before and effects such as blurs as well as adjustments such as black and white adjustment layer can be added to the artwork to create all kinds of wonderful variations of backgrounds from a single rectangle line

-The image on the left was created using a gaussian blur along with an adjustment black and white filter and tint.
+The image on the right was created using a gaussian blur along with an adjustment black and white filter and tint.